huss-mo/terminal-command/README.md

 > _Your everyday terminal command builder (powered by AI)_

+Instead of searching Stack Overflow or man pages for the right command syntax, _tc_ uses AI to build complex terminal commands from plain English

-A Python-based CLI tool named "tc" for generating and executing shell commands using an LLM.
-This project supports:
+_tc_ is a Python-based CLI tool for generating, and optionally executing, shell commands using an LLM.
+This project stemmed from challenges faced during my work and research, where using multiple cli-based tools required frequent searching for the correct command syntax.

+The project supports:

 - **LLM Integration**: It queries the configured LLM provider (e.g., OpenAI or LiteLLM) to generate terminal commands based on natural language input.
 - **Configurable Endpoints and Models**: Endpoints are configurable via `config.yaml`.
 OpenAI-like endpoints are supported (ex.
 LiteLLM)
 - **Suspicious Command Detection**: Utilizes both local substring checks and an LLM-based detection method to flag potentially dangerous commands.
 The list of suspicious substrings and the LLM detection prompt are configurable in `config.yaml`.
-- **Command Execution**: The tool can either print the generated command or execute it automatically using the `--execute` (or `-e`) flag.
+- **Optional Command Execution**: The tool can either print the generated command or execute it automatically using the `--execute` (or `-e`) flag.

 ## Installation